 Your car’s manual contains vital information about using your vehicle and scheduling maintenance repairs.

 If you plan to finance your used car purchase, you can save money by shopping around for an auto loan.
 LendingTree makes the process easy.
-Just answer a few questions and you may receive up to five loan offers from lenders, depending on your credit history.
+Just answer a few questions and you may receive multiple offers from up to five lenders, depending on your credit history.

 To sell your car privately, you’ll need your car’s title to prove you’re the owner of the vehicle.
 Consider gathering the car’s service records and the original sales paperwork to provide evidence of the car’s condition and value.
 If you’re selling a car with a loan, you’ll need to pay off your loan to get the title from your lender.